 This thorough guide will teach you the basics of apparel pattern making from beginning to end.
 Create a production ready pattern, a custom pattern for yourself, and everything in between.
 You’ll learn the foundations of pattern creation as well as common manipulations to get the perfect fit.

-What is pattern making?
+What is Pattern Making?

 Pattern making is the process of creating a blueprint of your garment.
 A pattern is used as a template to cut out fabric that matches the required specifications to sew a garment.
 It factors in the type of fabric, the intended fit on the wearer, and any trims that will be used.
 The pattern is used to make 2D fabric sit properly on a 3D body.

-What tools are needed for pattern making?
+Tools required for pattern making?

 The most common methods of pattern making are draping and flat pattern.
 Each method requires slightly different tools to get the job done.